benjaminramey/benjaminramey.github.io/_posts/2014-10-20-ad-with-aspnet.markdown

 ---
 title:  "Active Directory Authentication in ASP.NET MVC 5 with Forms Authentication and Group-Based Authorization"
 date:   2014-10-20 9:03:00
-description: How to integrate MVC authorization attributes with Active Directory.
+description: "How to integrate MVC authorization attributes with Active Directory."
 ---

 I know that blog post title is sure a mouth-full, but it describes the whole problem I was trying to solve in a recent project.